fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 }
 ```

-The _onCompleted_ callback function is always executed when the mutation has been successfully completed.
-If the person wasn’t found—that is, if the query result _data.editNumber_ is _null_—the component uses the _setError_ callback function it received via props to set an appropriate error message.
+The <code>onCompleted</code> callback function is always executed when the mutation has been successfully completed.
+If the person wasn’t found—that is, if the query result <code>data.editNumber</code> is <code>null</code>—the component uses the <code>setError</code> callback function it received via props to set an appropriate error message.

 The current code of the application can be found on [GitHub](https://github.com/fullstack-hy2020/graphql-phonebook-frontend/tree/part8-4) branch <i>part8-4</i>.